SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

 - p: Establish idea of charm charm => venture into the center of charm
     - River/land charm Marlow EA
-    - Natives wear charm
+    - Natives wear charm EB
     - Marlow thinks Kurts is charming/charmed?
+EC
 - p: finds kurts as both the charming and charmer => kurts propergating this too!
-    - Kurts could self-charm
+    - Kurts could self-charm EJ
-    - Kurts is both charm and charmer
+    - Kurts is both charm and charmer ED
-    - Kurts actively charming others to charm
+    - Kurts actively charming others to charm EF
 - p: Kurts' propergating works! => Kurts falls to his own charm
-    - Natives are charmed by kurts
+    - Natives are charmed by kurts EH
-    - Kurts claimed by charm
+    - Kurts claimed by charm EI

 Loose thoughts
 - Charm is an energy source